 Scientific theories use facts and other theories to make predictions.
 These conclusions can vary and contradict within one’s paradigm.
 Many times, a claim of science may be based mostly on connecting unproven theories without relying on sound logic.
 Although peer-reviewed, the agreement of expert peers does not necessarily infer a factual conclusion.
 One should compare alternate positions and find firsthand sources to harmonize in an honest deduction of the facts.
 Furthermore, science is knowledge gained through observations and experiments.

-Evidence and Religion
+Evidence and the Faith

 Many religious traditions make assertions from divine authoritative sources, and these religious claims can only be proven when the authority is proven.
 Religion cannot exclude itself from real evidence.
 For example, the Christian Scriptures both present Moses and Jesus encouraging the standard of evidence by using of two or three witnesses to prove facts (Deut 17:6–7; 19:15, 18–20).
 Jesus used Moses’s words along with other prophets like Isaiah, David, and John the Baptist to show predictions for God to come as a man and savior who would do miracles and rise from the dead (John 5:31ff).
 Because of the primary sources of the New Testament writers of Jesus’s life, the Christian Scriptures stand as a reliable account based on eyewitness records for all people to read and determine whether Jesus is the Savior.